PRX/Dovetail-Wordpress-Plugin/docs/podcast-episodes.md

 Now you can add your audio, either by clicking the upload button or pasting in a URL.
 Fill in any additional episode information you need.
 When you are done, save your post.

-If you post is a draft, the episode will be created as a draft in Dovetail.
+If your post is a draft, the episode will be created as a draft in Dovetail.
 The audio will then be retrieved by Dovetail and processed to prepare it to go into your distribution feeds.

 > Oops!
 Did you add the episode to the wrong podcast.
 As long as the episode has not been published, you can change the podcast by clicking the **Content Menu** button, and selecting **Change Podcast**.
 >